 Parents Need to Know

-Parents need to know that the narrative centers on an assassination, which, even though it involves ray-guns, spills a lot of (Klingon) blood and shows gore.
+Parents need to know that Star Trek VI: The Undiscovered Country centers on an assassination, which, even though it involves ray-guns, spills a lot of (Klingon) blood and shows gore.
 There are assorted fistfights, a man quick-freezing to death, and spaceships battling.
 References to heavy drinking, smoking (apparently a marijuana-like drug) and, less obviously, how Captain Kirk manages to have sex with most every attractive alien girl who crosses his path.
 Unimpeachable military authority (Starfleet) is cast in doubtful light.

 What's the story?